LASIK

 LASIK and Insurance

-Because LASIK is an elective procedure, it is not covered by most insurance plans.
-Our evaluation exams are free, and the cost includes the surgery, all follow-up appointments, and a follow-up procedure if your vision requires fine-tuning later.
+Because LASIK is an elective procedure, it is not covered by insurance.
+Our evaluation exams are free, and the cost of LASIK includes the surgery, all follow-up appointments, and a follow-up procedure if your vision requires fine-tuning later.
 We follow you closely, especially the year after LASIK, to ensure the results meet your expectations.

 Request a Consultation